E. J. Hughes: Early career

 Hughes was born in North Vancouver, British Columbia, Canada, and spent a significant part of his childhood in Nanaimo, British Columbia.
 Raised during the Depression, he studied at the Vancouver School of Decorative and Applied Art where he graduated in 1933.
 His talent was recognized early.
 One of his teachers was Frederick Varley of the Group of Seven, and another member, Lawren Harris, recommended him for the inaugural Emily Carr Scholarship in 1947.

 In 1934, he formed a partnership with the muralist Paul Goranson and Orville Fisher in a commercial art firm.

 World War II

 When World War II began in 1939, he enlisted with the Royal Canadian Artillery as a gunner and was posted to England.
-From 1943 to 1946, he served as one of Canada's official war artists.
-Hughes traveled to England and Alaska where he depicted ordinary men caught up in this worldwide event.
+From 1943 to 1946, he served as one of Canada's Official Second World War artists.
+Hughes traveled to England, Wales, Alaska and Kiska Island where he depicted ordinary men caught up in this worldwide event.
 He produced well over a thousand drawings, many watercolours, oil sketches and almost 30 paintings.

 One curator calls his work between 1940 and 1946 for the Canadian war records perhaps the "most significant body of work by a Canadian artist in the Canadian War Museum".